rweisshaar1/pwa-text-editor/README.md

   - If you would like to install the text editor, click the install button.

 ## Starter-Code:
-- I was given the code that is in the `uofm-code` folder to work with.
-I was also given the code in the folder labelled `pwa-hw-helper`.
+- I was given the code for this project by my teacher Gary Almes.
 I worked in these files:
   - client/src-sw.js
   - client/webpack.config.js
   - client/src/database.js